What Is a Fake Taxi? How to Spot & Avoid Unlicensed Cabs

 Cancel immediately and book with a recognised company instead.
 Don't worry about cancellation fees your safety is more important than avoiding a small charge.

-Q3: Are fake taxis illegal in the UK?
+Q3: Are unlicensed taxis illegal in the UK?

 Yes, operating without proper licences is illegal and carries severe penalties including fines, vehicle seizure, and potential imprisonment.
 Passengers using unlicensed taxis also risk having no insurance coverage.

-Q4: How much cheaper are fake taxis compared to legitimate ones?
+Q4: How much cheaper are unlicensed taxis compared to legitimate ones?

-While fake operators may quote lower initial prices, they often increase costs during the journey.
+While unlicensed operators may quote lower initial prices, they often increase costs during the journey.
 Factor in the safety risks and potential legal issues, and they're never truly cheaper.

 Q5: What's the best way to book a safe taxi?